hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

   - "Learn to use promises before attempting service workers."
   - "Service workers have a limited scope and require HTTPS."
   - "The installation process has two events: install and activate."
-  - "To start proxying, a service worker needs a call to <code>clients.claim()</code> or a user navigation."
+  - "To start proxying, a service worker needs a call to <code>clients.claim()</code> or the user needs to navigation."
   - "Pass a promise to <code>waitUntil()</code> to indicate success/failure of asynchronous tasks."
 notes:
   promises: